machinetranslate/machinetranslate.org/about.md

 Machine Translate is created and edited by [contributors](/contributing/contributors.md) from all over the world.

-The Machine Translate foundation is also supported by the generosity of other organizations and by people like you!
+The Machine Translate Foundation is also supported by the generosity of other organizations and by people like you!

 - [ModelFront](https://modelfront.com)
 - Adam Bittlingmayer